 Just like tangerine’s no-fee chequing account, Simplii Financial’s chequing account offers zero monthly fees, unlimited transactions, no minimum balance requirement, unlimited free Interac e- transfers, and interest rates up to 0.15%.

 They charge you a $45 NSF (Non-Sufficient Funds) fee, $1.50 if you use a non-CIBC ATM in Canada, or $3 if you use one outside Canada and $7.50 for bank drafts.

 Simplii High-Interest Savings Account

 Simplii’s savings account offers no monthly fees and a standard 0.15% interest rate.
 You also have the option of keeping your money in a TFSA or RRSP savings account at the same rate.

 Simplii Financial also offers a credit card known as the Simplii Financial Cash Back Visa Card.

 Simplii Financial Cash Back Visa Card

 The Simplii Financial Cash Back Visa card offers clients incredible cashback earn rates.
 If you are interested in their chequing or savings accounts, you can get their no-fee card.
-With this card, you’ll enjoy a 4% return on restaurant purchases and save up to $5,000 yearly, 1.5% return on groceries, gas, and pre-authorized payments and then save up to $15,000 every year, then 0.5% on every other thing.
+With this card, you’ll enjoy a 4% return on restaurant purchases and save up to $5,000 yearly, a 1.5% return on groceries, gas, and pre-authorized payments and then save up to $15,000 every year, then 0.5% on every other thing.

 - Zero monthly account fees.
 You won’t have to spend a dime out of your savings on account management fees each month.

 - Easy access.
-You can easily open an account with Simplii financial under 10 minutes using the online application.
+You can easily open an account with Simplii financial in under 10 minutes using the online application.
 You can also access your account and conduct transactions easily with the mobile app.